mouadziani/trolls-maker/README.md

-# troll-maker
+# trolls-maker

-Web application that allows you to make your own troll
+Web application that allows you to make your own memes